zabbix/zabbix/templates/app/vmware_fqdn/README.md

 {$VMWARE.USERNAME}
 {$VMWARE.PASSWORD}
 ```
-5. Link the template to host created earlier
+5. Link the template to the host created earlier

 Note: To enable discovery of hardware sensors of VMware hypervisors, set the macro `{$VMWARE.HV.SENSOR.DISCOVERY}` to the value `true` on the discovered host level.